rpcrimi/PEP0008/markdown/namingconventions.md

 	def str_format(self, s, type):
 		return format(s, type)
 ```
 If a developer would like to use this module, he will soon find out that all methods that work with a string have the leading `str_`.
-Now the developer can guess the name of functions.
+Now the developer can infer the names of functions.

 While prescriptive naming conventions are usually left up to the team, it is essential to stick to the determined conventions.
 For example, the team may decide to stay away from all single letter names (`i`, `x`, `y`).
 While this may be difficult for developers used to using these names, it is important to stick to the teams convetions.